JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ### Is the plugin compatible with smart cards?

 Yes.
-There is a simple demonstrative tutorial [here](./cert-authn-tutorial.md).
+There is a simple demonstrative [tutorial](./cert-authn-tutorial.md) available.

 ### Does the plugin support revocation?